zxyang/cordova-plugin-clientcertificate/README.md

 Specific for Android:

-- Android platform implementation was replaced with an implementation based on [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication), which is not supported by the JavaScript API at all.
+- Android platform implementation was replaced with an implementation that is almost the same as [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication), which does not work with any JavaScript API at all (see documentation below).

 ## Usage